 |Special Feature Code||Description|

-Used to identify detached units in a condo project
+Used to identify detached units in an attached or detached condominium project

 |296||Project Eligibility Waiver